osmarpetry/portifolio-notion/content/resume.md

 ## **INTERESTS**

-* Reading as a hobby, always with a few books in progress, gaming on Nintendo, Xbox, and especially Steam as my preferred platform.
+* Reading as a hobby, always with a few books in progress.
 * Running, often with my dog Mabel, and incorporating strength training while following a healthy diet and motivating friends to do the same.
 * Spending time with my wife, enjoying our shared hobbies: Disney, Mabel, and traveling around the world.